fsprojects/FAKE/help/fsc.md

     RunTargetOrDefault "Main.exe"

 The `Fsc` task takes two arguments:

   1. a function which overrides the default compile parameters, and
   2. a list of source files.

 We start with the list of source files, and send it into the `Fsc` task using F#'s `|>` operator.
-We put the override function last.
-The override function takes the default compile parameters and needs to return the parameters with any, all, or no parameters overridden.
+The parameter override function takes the default compile parameters and needs to return the parameters with any, all, or no parameters overridden.

-In the above examples, notice that I don't always override the output file name.
-By default `Fsc` will behave exactly the same way as `fsc.exe` if you don't specify an output file: it will use the name of the first input file, and the appropriate filename extension.
+In the above examples, notice that we don't always override the output file name.
+By default `Fsc` will behave exactly the same way as `fsc.exe`.
+If you don't specify an output file: it will use the name of the first input file, and the appropriate filename extension.

 The `FscTarget` slot also behaves in the same way as the `fsc.exe`